How To Cook Steamer Clams

 - Rinse and repeat again until clean.

 - There will likely be some in the batch with open shells, snap them smartly with your fingers or tap them against a hard surface.
 If they don’t close, throw them out (they’re likely dead).
+Remove siphon and enjoy.

-- These little guys aren’t a treat when overcooked, but it’s impossible to give a specific time for cooking (since it depends on mollusk size, quantity and even the cookware used).
+- These little guys aren’t a treat when overcooked, but it’s impossible to give a specific time for cooking (since it depends on mollusk size, quantity, and even the cookware used).

 - Cook just until shells pop open wide, that’s the best way to tell when they’re done.